 The soldiers beat the four to the pulp.
 “We cried out our innocence but it fell sterile on their ears,” said Ayoub, who had been told by the doctors to be extremely careful about his eyes.
 He received a hard blow of a stick on his head.
 At that time, he didn’t feel any problem with his eyesight but the next day, when he came to school, he wasn’t able to read anything from the books.
 Days passed and the darkness before his eyes augmented till he turned entirely blind.

 For about a year, Ayoub rested within the four walls of his house.
-But deep in his heart, he always wanted to do something good for him and his family.
+But deep in his heart, he always wanted to do something good for himself and his family.
 Thus he made a resolution that being blind shouldn’t turn to be an obstacle for him from achieving that desire.
-He got admission in Anwar-ul-Uloom, a seminary established at Dandipora Kokernag in 1931 by a Pakistani teacher Hafiz Chirag-ud-din Qasimi.
+He got admission in Anwar-ul-Uloom, a seminary established at Dandipora Kokernag in 1931 by Hafiz Chirag-ud-din Qasimi.

 It took him five years, from 2002 to 2007, to memorize the Quran.
 “The teachers would read to me, and I would commit it, word by word, to my memory,” he said.
 Later, he learned Fiqh and Hadith at Fatehpora.
 He also did a course in Tajweed – the art of reciting the Quran, at Jammu.
 His footsteps stretched further to Indore Blind College wherefrom he learned to type, a course in English Braille, cooking and many more things.
 “I didn’t want to depend on anything.
 I wanted to live life like any other person,” he said.